Jimmy Jones (footballer, born 1928)

-Jimmy Jones (25 July 1928 – 13 February 2014) was a Northern Irish footballer.
-He holds the record for scoring the most goals in a season (74).
+James Jones (25 July 1928 – 13 February 2014) was a Northern Irish footballer who played as a forward.
 He is the leading goalscorer in the history of Irish League football with a total of 647 goals.
-According to RSSSF he has scored more than 809 goals in official matches which makes him one of the most prolific goal scorers of all time.
+According to RSSSF, he scored more than 809 goals in official matches, which makes him one of the most prolific goal scorers of all time.

 In a career spanning almost 20 years, Jones started his career with Belfast Celtic.
 After having his leg broken by rival supporters, he spent over a year out of the game, before returning at intermediate level with Larne.
 After a short spell there and a season in English football with Fulham, he joined Glenavon where he helped to propel the club to the most successful period in their history.
 He later represented Portadown, Bangor and Newry Town.
 He also won 3 caps for Northern Ireland, scoring 1 goal.

 Early life

 Jones was born in his maternal grandmother's home in Keady, County Armagh, Northern Ireland, the only child of Thomas Jones, a police sergeant, and his wife Ellen (née Wilson).
 After education at Carrick Primary School and Lurgan Technical College, he served his apprenticeship as a mechanic, while making an impact as a footballer.